-Should the parenting coordinator act to resolve any disagreement between the parents, the parenting coordinator's decision shall prevail until the matter is reviewed by the court upon motion.
-The parenting coordinator, any party or the attorney for any party may request a hearing, file a motion, and schedule a hearing on an expedited basis.
+Any decision made by the parenting coordinator, in an attempt to resolve any disagreement between the parties, shall prevail until, upon motion, the matter is reviewed by the court.
+The parenting coordinator, any party or the attorney for any party, may request a hearing, file a motion, and schedule a hearing on an expedited basis.
 A parenting coordinator may be subpoenaed to appear and testify only by the judge presiding over the case.